Marzena524/IkeaDemo/README.md

     - encapsulated code in functions
     - separated initialization and update funtionality
     - there are still many potential improvements, like reducing amount of global variables and moving code from main.ts in separate files.
 - The code quality is probably far from senior level coding standards, I would need a bit more time to learn best practices in TypeScript.

 The command I used to setup Three.js

-> npm install three
+`npm install three`

-might recuired extra command if import causes errors:
+it might recuired extra command if import causes errors:

-> npm i --save-dev @types/three
+`npm i --save-dev @types/three`

->
-command to run it: s
+command to run it:

-> npm run dev
+`npm run dev`